microsoftgraph/msgraph-sdk-powershell/src/Education/Education/examples/v1.0-beta/New-MgEducationClassAssignmentSubmissionResource.md

 		FileUrl = "https://graph.microsoft.com/beta/drives/b!DPA6q59Tw0mtgmyXRUmrQRqBZTesG-lMkl1cBmvvMeUEWrOk89nKRpUEr4ZhNYBc/items/016XPCQEELISJB7NVNVBAK7V4UIF6Q27U2"
 	}
 }
-New-MgEducationClassAssignmentSubmissionResource -EducationClassId $educationClassId -EducationAssignmentId $educationAssignmentId -EducationSubmissionId $educationSubmissionId -BodyParameter $params
+New-MgBetaEducationClassAssignmentSubmissionResource -EducationClassId $educationClassId -EducationAssignmentId $educationAssignmentId -EducationSubmissionId $educationSubmissionId -BodyParameter $params
 ```
-This example shows how to use the New-MgEducationClassAssignmentSubmissionResource Cmdlet.
+This example shows how to use the New-MgBetaEducationClassAssignmentSubmissionResource Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).